switchboard-xyz/switchboard/cli/README.md

     [--newAuthority <value>]

 ARGUMENTS
-  AGGREGATORKEY  public key of the aggregator to extend a lease for
+  AGGREGATORKEY  public key of the aggregator account

 FLAGS
   -a, --authority=<value>  alternate keypair delegated as the authority for managing the lease account